nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `OfficeConnect` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Assign a task to a person**

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. OfficeConnect shows a list of persons
+3. User requests to list tasks
+4. OfficeConnect shows a list of tasks
-3. User requests to delete a specific person in the list
+5. User requests to assign a specific task to a specific person
-4. AddressBook deletes the person
+6. OfficeConnect assigns the task to the person

     Use case ends.